siegerts/xiegerts.com/content/post/dossi-is-now-open-source.md

 #### Integration with other services

-I've given thought around integrating with other services like Slack, Discord, and email to send notifications and reminders about notes that are saved.
+I've given thought to integrating with other services like Slack, Discord, and email to send notifications and reminders about notes that are saved.
 And, also the ability to share notes with other users (or organizations) that are also using dossi.

 ### Auth state management

 The extension and web app use [NextAuth.js](https://next-auth.js.org/) for authentication.
 This was a decision to reduce the friction of auth state between the extension and the web app.
-The extension uses the NextAuth.js client to authenticate and use the host permissions of the extension to use the session cookie to authenticate with the API.
+The extension uses the NextAuth.js client to authenticate and uses the host permissions of the extension to use the session cookie to authenticate with the API.
 The host permissions are set to the API of the web app.
 This allows the extension to use the session cookie to authenticate with the API and not have to worry about the Chrome storage API to manage the auth state.
 Also, if a user is already authenticated with the web app, they will be automatically authenticated with the extension.
 This is a nice feature to have since the extension can be used across multiple devices and the auth state is managed in one place.

 That said, although users sign in with their GitHub account, _the GitHub API is not used for data access or retrieval_.
 This was a decision to keep the notes private and not have to worry about the GitHub API rate limits.
-Also, I was contemplating of expanding the notes to other services and didn't want to be tied to the GitHub API.
+Also, I was contemplating expanding the notes to other services and didn't want to be tied to the GitHub API.

 The interaction between the extension and the web app is shown in the diagram below: